jacobmellin/goel/README.md

 #### Priority: High

+- [ ] Find out why app is not reloading anymore
 - [ ] Make Goal editable in detail view
 - [ ] Remove "My progress and Barriers" if there is no progress yet"
 - [ ] Screen for no goals pending tracking on Track